-- 1. Obtain a Student Data Form and Student Supplemental Information Form from the Office of Admissions and Records, complete both and return to the same office. - 2.
-Provide an official transcript from your high school, or if you are a transfer student, from the last college you attended, and have it submitted to the Office of Admissions and Records.
+- I. Obtain a Student Data Form and Student Supplemental Information Form from the Office of Admissions and Records, complete both and return to the same office. - 2.
+Provide an official transcript from your high school, or if you are a transfer student, from each college you attended, and have it submitted to the Office of Admissions and Records.

 - 3. Submit test scores from one of the following: Pre-TASP, TASP, ACT, or SAT as part of the application process. - a.
-Students should submit these test scores which are used for placement and guidance purposes. - Applications for TASP may be made through the high school or college guidance offices.
+Students should submit these test scores which are used for placement and guidance purposes. - b.
+Applications for TASP may be made through the high school or college guidance offices.
 The Pre-TASP and the TASP tests are given at South Texas Community College at designated times.
-Call the Office of Student Support Services at (956) 618-8372. - 4.
-Notification of admission Students who do not complete all admissions requirements listed above before the established deadlines will be notified of their status by the College. - 5.
-Students must visit with their advisor prior to initial enrollment and each semester thereafter.
-Advisors will be assigned by the Office of Student Support Services for students who have not declared a major or by a student's major department for those who have declared a major.
-The advisor will assist the student in program planning and selection of appropriate courses and will be available for advice and assistance throughout the student's attendance at STCC. - 6.
-Registration for classes will be held on the official registration dates as outlined in the school calendar/class schedule.
-Payment of tuition and fees is due at the designated deadline to complete the enrollment process. - 7.
-Falsification of admission records will result in permanent suspension from the College.
+Call the Testing Center at (956) 668-6474. - 4.
+Notification of admission Students who do not complete all admissions requirements listed above before the established deadlines will be notified of their status by the College.

+5. a.
+New and Transfer students: